 I wanted to become rich and not only in the financial aspect but also in the spiritual.
 So I started reading more books, well, you could say I have never read that many books in one year.

 I aimed for 12 books that year.
 I managed to read 10, which I am pretty happy with.

 I finally decided it was enough, wishing for a more muscular body, and I started to train.
 I was amazed to see the connection between my mind and my body.
 Often I don’t feel like exercising, but I made my “why” so big and my “if I don’t do it” equally big (Tony Robbins NAC).
 I decided not to give in to my small mind and instead thank it for protecting me.
 I started to train and push myself.
 The same goes for blogging.

 I had moments where I didn’t feel like writing (I still have them).
 I didn’t have the motivation, but I pushed through it.
 And even though I am not where I want to be, I am right where I am supposed to be.

 The reason for the zero waste man.

 It all started with me running around the block.
-No kidding, I realized when I exercise I am in a better state of mind and I also have more energy.
+No kidding, I realized that I am in a better state of mind when I exercise, and I also have more energy.
 So I started running next to the beautiful national park where we currently reside.